koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 ---
 I have been writing down events of my life for the last 10 years.
-I want to celebrate this achievement. 🎉☺️ This diary helped me a lot in the past, and I want to convince anyone who is on the fence about starting one to go for it.
+I want to celebrate this achievement. 🎉☺️ This diary helped me a lot in the past, and I wish to convince anyone who is on the fence about starting one to go for it.
-Those are my personal observation of things that I noticed.
+Those are my personal observation.

 <!-- more -->